Canton System: Origins

-The Qing Court under Kangxi set up a trading company in Canton in 1686 to deal with Western trade known as the Yánghuò Háng (洋貨行, literally "Ocean Trading House").
+The Qing Court under Kangxi set up a trading company in Canton in 1686 to deal with Western trade known as the "Foreign Goods Hong".
 This dealt with both imports and exports with sub-offices responsible for taxes and import/export declarations respectively.
 When a ship arrived or departed, the Chinese merchant involved would visit the Ocean Trading House to pay any taxes due.
 This set up became the basis for the later Thirteen Factories through which all foreign trade would be conducted.

 Although many ports on the coasts of China were open, most Westerners chose to trade at Canton as it is closer to Southeast Asia and it was not profitable to go further north.

 In 1704, the Baoshang system was established.
 This system licensed trade with Western merchants: licences were granted to a number of Chinese merchants as long as they helped to collect duties from the Westerners, successfully aligning trading interests with the government's revenue collection.
 This was the predecessor for the later Cohong system.

 Although he now had the foreign trade situation under control, Kangxi's liberal attitude towards religion led to a clash between Chinese and Christian spiritual authority.
 After Pope Clement XI issued his 1715 papal bull Ex illa die, which officially condemned Chinese religious practices, Kangxi expelled all missionaries from China except those employed in a technical or scientific advisory capacity by the Qing Court.

 Implementation of the Cohong

 In 1745, Kangxi's grandson the Qianlong Emperor ordered his court to implement changes to the Ocean Trading House system.
 Thereafter a local Chinese merchant stood as guarantor for every foreign trading vessel entering Canton Harbour and took full responsibility for the ship and its crew along with the captain and supercargo.
 Any tax payments due from a foreign trader were also to be guaranteed by the local merchant.
-With permission from the authorities, in 1760 Hong merchant Pan Zhencheng (潘振成) and nine others hong specializing in the western trade joined together to become the intermediary between the Qing government and the foreign traders.
-The role of the new body would be to purchase goods on behalf of the foreigners and deduct any taxes and duties payable for imports and exports; at the same time, according to Guangdong customs records (粵海關志, jyut6 hoi2 gwaan1 zi3, Yuèhǎi guān zhì), they established a new harbour authority to deal with tribute from Thailand and handle pay for the troops involved in trade as well as manage domestic maritime trade in the South China Sea.
+With permission from the authorities, in 1760 Hong merchant Puankhequa and nine others hong specializing in the western trade joined to become the intermediary between the Qing government and the foreign traders.
+The role of the new body would be to purchase goods on behalf of the foreigners and deduct any taxes and duties payable for imports and exports; at the same time, according to Guangdong customs records (粵海關志), they established a new harbour authority to deal with tribute from Thailand and handle pay for the troops involved in trade as well as manage domestic maritime trade in the South China Sea.
 Henceforth, the Cohong possessed imperial authority to levy taxes on the foreign merchants as they saw fit.